Llandilo: European settlement

 The first land grant in the area was made to Samuel Terry in 1818.
 He named the area Terry Brook.
 By the 1860s it was known as Llandilo after a Welsh town.
 While the landholdings have reduced in size down to around one or 2 acre, the area is still primarily rural as it has been for the past 200 years or so.

 Llandilo Post Office opened on 1 July 1890.

+Demographics

+According to the Australian Bureau of Statistics, in the 2021 census, Llandilo had a population of 1,618 divided between men (50.4%) and women (49.6%).
+It had 410 families.
+Currently, Llandilo has a median age of 38.

+Llandilo had an Aboriginal and Torres Strait Islander population of 70, or 4.3%, in 2021, higher than the 3.2% of the Australian nation.
+Respondents in the 2021 census reported a 27.9% Maltese ancestry, 22.9% English ancestry, a 9.2% Italian ancestry, and a 5.7% Irish ancestry.
+Therefore, Llandilo had a higher proportion of respondents reporting Maltese and Italian ancestry than the nation average.
+Likewise, respondents report having been born in Malta and Italy at higher percentages than the average.

+50% of census respondents reported being Catholic, 21.1% as no religion, 9.9% Anglican, 6.1% unstated, and 2.7% Eastern Orthodox.

 Schools

-Llandilo public is the local school, established 1866.
+The local school is Llandilo Public, established 1866.

-Xavier College, a Catholic school was completed in 2008.
+Xavier College, a Catholic secondary school, was completed in 2008.